 This is not about denying reality or self-delusion.
 CBT supports you to accept reality as it actually is: both good and bad, and where necessary engage in problem solving strategies.

 Ahead Psychology is an established and trusted private practice of Brisbane North psychologists.

 Our psychologists provide expert, patient centred care in a compassionate and confidential environment.
 Depending on your needs our psychologists integrate a variety of evidence-based approaches to help you improve your mental health and well-being.
 Common treatment approaches include Cognitive Behaviour Therapy (CBT) a practical, time-limited treatment approach to help people motivate, activate and sustain lasting change through modification of thoughts, feelings, and behaviours.
-To find out more about our treatment approaches, or to book an appointment please call (07) 3352 3577 or to book online click here.
+To find out more about our treatment approaches, or to book an appointment please call (07) 3352 3577 or to request a booking online click here.

 Further Reading on Cognitive Behaviour Therapy

 - Butler, A.C., Chapman, J.E., Forman, E.M., & Beck, A.T.
 (2006).
 The empirical status of cognitive-behavioral therapy: A review of meta-analyses.
 Clinical Psychology Review, 26(1), 17-31.